Isabella di Morra

 Isabella di Morra (c.
 1520 - 1545/1546) was an Italian poet of the Renaissance.
 An unknown figure in her lifetime, she was forced by her brothers to live in isolation, which estranged her from courts and literary salons.
 While living in solitude in her castle, she produced a body of work which did not circulate in the literary milieu of the time.
 Her brothers eventually murdered her for her suspected secret romance.

-Thirteen poems by her have survived to this day.
-This work is considered among the most powerful and original poetic expressions of Italian literature from the 16th century, employing topics and techniques which make her, according to some scholars, a forerunner of Romantic poetry.
+Thirteen of her poems have survived.
+This work is considered among the most powerful and original poetic expressions of Italian literature from the 16th century, employing topics and techniques which make her a forerunner of Romantic poetry.

 Biography

 Early life

 Isabella di Morra was born into a noble family in Favale (now Valsinni, in the province of Matera), at the time part of the Kingdom of Naples.
 She was the daughter of Giovanni Michele di Morra, baron of Favale, and Luisa Brancaccio, a noblewoman belonging to a Neapolitan family.
 Her birthdate is uncertain: generally, reference is made to the study by Benedetto Croce which puts it around 1520, although she could have been born earlier, about 1515 or 1516.

 As a child, Isabella was educated in literature and poetry by her father.
 She, her mother and her siblings (five brothers: Marcantonio, Scipione, Decio, Cesare, Fabio, and one sister: Porzia) were abandoned by Giovanni Michele in 1528, when he was forced to seek refuge in France after having supported the invading French army against the Spanish monarch Charles V for the conquest of the Kingdom of Naples.
 He could have returned to Favale as his crime against the Spanish crown was pardoned, but he remained in France serving in the army and as a counsellor of Francis I as well as attending court festivities.
 The youngest child, Camillo, was born after he left.

-Scipione followed his father shortly afterwards and the eldest sibling Marcantonio then took over power in Favale.
+Scipione followed his father shortly afterwards, and the eldest sibling Marcantonio then took over power in Favale.
 Isabella grew up in a hostile family environment, with a helpless mother and brothers who were uncouth, unruly and brutish.
 She was deeply affected by the sudden departure of her father, which tormented her for the rest of her life.
 She was given a tutor who guided her in the study of Petrarch and Latin poets, and was probably the only person with whom she could talk about literature.